 MBA Crystal Ball: Are there any key similarities or differences in the modus operandi between how Prodigy’s credit committee evaluates student applications vis-a-vis Admission Committees of universities?

-Chloë: The focus on the loan application at Prodigy is affordability and credit worthiness; there are a number of factors that are used in this assessment such as employment, salary, GMAT score and a few others.
-We also require a credit bureau report to check if there have been any significant payment or default issues.
+Chloë: The focus of the loan application to Prodigy Finance is affordability and credit worthiness; there are a number of factors used in this assessment, such as employment, salary, GMAT (or GRE) score and more.
+We also require a credit bureau report to check for any significant payment or default issues.

 MBA Crystal Ball: Prodigy’s predictive model relies on the future earning potential of the student.
 Most applicants (specially MBA students) are hoping to change careers after graduating.
 Keeping that uncertainty in mind, what specific parameters does your credit committee take into consideration while making a decision?

 We value communication and strive to work with each school, and their individual candidates, to find a way forward whilst adhering to our responsible lending criteria as agreed with our investment community.

 Apart from the general reviews about Prodigy Finance that are available on the internet, the team to shared this review by an Indian student who has taken education loans from Prodigy Finance.